Working with Postgres

 Connect your Application

 Once the database is created, configure your application to use it.
-Depending on which type of role you need to act as, configure your yaml to use the appropriate one.
+Consider what level of privileges your app requires and select a role accordingly.
 Update your app’s values.yaml to load these as environment variables:

 env: